jjenkov/javafx-examples/README.md

 I have plans to add lots more examples in the future, so make sure you star this repository for future reference ;-)

-The lists of examples are found here:
+The lists of examples is found here:

 - [JavaFX Basic Examples](#javafx-basic-examples)
 - [JavaFX Advanced Examples](#javafx-advanced-examples)